 Vida Para Todos Guatemala (Life For All Guatemala) is a Christian nonprofit 501(c)(3) organization that believes we are called by Christ to serve others, just as He came to serve us.
-We do this through a variety of outreach services and practical solutions that are designed to bring hope to the impoverished and that will improve the daily lives of the poor in Guatemala.
+We do this through a variety of outreach services and practical/affordable solutions that are designed to bring hope to the impoverished and that will improve the daily lives of the poor in Guatemala.
+An added benefit of these services is, that by improving thier lives at home, we help to reduce irregular immigration to the United States.
 Everything we do is because of love and a strong desire to serve our less fortunate brothers and sisters in Guatemala.

 See What We're Up To

 We are dedicated to meeting the spiritual needs of Guatemalans by distributing Bibles and Christian Literature.
 We are also committed to meeting the physical needs of those in poverty by providing the essentials such as medicine, clean water, nutrition, education and vented eco-stoves.